ximenean/angular-styleguide/README.md

     ```

 **[Back to top](#table-of-contents)**
+-->

 ## Naming

 ### Naming Guidelines
 ###### [Style [Y120](#style-y120)]

   - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
-My recommended pattern is `feature.type.js`.
+The recommended pattern is `feature-type.ts`.
 There are 2 names for most assets:
-    * the file name (`avengers.controller.js`)
+    * the file name (`avengers-controller.js`)
     * the registered component name with Angular (`AvengersController`)

     *Why?*: Naming conventions help provide a consistent way to find content at a glance.
 Consistency within the project is vital.
 Consistency with a team is important.
 Consistency across a company provides tremendous efficiency.